Q. Why do people enter the professional and technical writing master’s program?

 Q. Will there be a job for me when I finish the program?

-A. No one can guarantee jobs, but our experience has shown that a carefully planned degree, work experience, a strong writing portfolio, and an aggressive job search have helped create a tradition of success for PTW graduates.
-A good source for networking and job information is the rwjobs-l listserv.
+A. No one can guarantee jobs, but our experience has shown that carefully planned coursework, work experience, a strong writing portfolio, and an aggressive job search have helped create a tradition of success for PTW graduates.
+We regularly share job opportunities through our department email list and Facebook group.
+Our department has established a positive reputation in the community, and our alumni who are already working all over the state have created a strong network that can help you in your job search.